Department of Labor Logo United States Department of Labor

 Education

-Entry-level jobs for health and safety engineers typically require a bachelor’s degree in an engineering discipline, such as chemical, mechanical, industrial, or systems engineering, or in environmental health and safety.
-Bachelor’s degree programs typically include classroom, laboratory, and field studies in applied engineering.
-Engineering students interested in becoming health and safety engineers also should take courses in occupational safety and health, industrial hygiene, ergonomics, or environmental safety.
+Health and safety engineers typically require a bachelor’s degree in an engineering discipline, such as chemical, mechanical, industrial, or systems engineering.
+Bachelor’s degree programs include academic and laboratory coursework in subjects such as occupational safety and health, industrial hygiene, ergonomics, and environmental safety.
 Employers may prefer to hire graduates of engineering programs accredited by a professional association such as ABET.

-Some colleges and universities offer cooperative-education programs that allow students to gain practical experience while completing their education.
-Students also may choose to participate in an internship.
+Colleges and universities may offer internships or cooperative-education programs with businesses that allow students to gain practical experience while completing their education.

 Important Qualities

-Critical-thinking skills.
-Health and safety engineers must be able to identify hazards to humans and property in the workplace or in the home before those hazards cause material damage or become a health threat.
+Observational skills.
+Health and safety engineers must be able to identify hazards before those hazards damage property or health.

 Pay About this section